 - Preheat oven to 375°F

-- Boil pasta until soft, not gooey.
+- Boil pasta until soft.
 While that’s happening you should have time to prepare the rest.

 - Throw all the ingredients from Stage 2 in a blender.
 Don’t start it yet.